 There’s always going to be someone who has a “bigger and better” blog.
 But it’s not your blog, is it?
 Love what you have created and be proud of it.

-I hope these tips are helpful for many of you.
+I hope these tips for new bloggers are helpful for many of you.
 Feel free to add your own tips in the comments below.

 Disclosure: I am a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for me to earn fees by linking to Amazon.com and affiliated sites.